Chummy1984/technical-writing-portfolio/api_docs_EN/worldbank_api.md

 ## 2. Introduction

-This documentation shows how to retrieve Latvia’s GDP per capita using the World Bank API.
+This documentation explains how to retrieve GDP per capita data from the World Bank API.

-The World Bank assigns a unique indicator code to each dataset.
-For GDP per capita (current US dollars), the code is `NY.GDP.PCAP.CD`.
+Each dataset is identified by a unique indicator code.
+For GDP per capita (current US dollars), the indicator code is `NY.GDP.PCAP.CD`.

-This code must be included in the request URL to retrieve the data.

-The data is returned as a time series covering the years requested.
+The API returns the requested data as a time series for the specified years.

-The API supports both XML (default) and JSON.
+Responses are available in XML (default) and JSON format.
 No authentication is required.

 ## 3. Endpoint and Response Format